richardimaoka/alpakka-blog-post/README.md

 ## Background

-Enterprise Integration Patterns, EIP, have been a great success in the enterprise world, and there have been many systems written in Java following or extending from patterns described in EIP.
+Enterprise Integration Patterns, EIP, which provide reusable architecture patterns to construct complicated systems from simple components, have been a great success in the enterprise world.
+There have been many systems written in Java following or extending from patterns described in EIP.

 However, in recent years there has been a trend to rewrite systems in more stream-based fashion, given a massive scale of data such enterprise systems need to process every day,